tomciv9000/toy-tracker/README.md

-# toy-tracker
-A MVC Sinatra app that serves as a CMS

 # Toy Tracker
 Toy Tracker is a simple Content Management System to track your kids' toys.
 A user can register and then store information about their child's ever-growing toy collection.